Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

     - Easier maintenance
     - Improved security and access control

   - **Temporary Disk** - Temp' disks are not managed, i.e. they do **not** have the same level of durability or availability.
-They are designed for short-term storage for app's and processes, and data may be lost when you stop the VM or if it fails due to an unplanned maintenance event. *During a normal successful restart, the data should be retained*.
+They are designed for short-term storage for apps and processes, and data may be lost when you stop the VM or if it fails due to an unplanned maintenance event. *During a normal successful restart, the data should be retained*.

 ### Azure Tables
 Azure tables is a `NoSQL` (non-relational) datastore in which you can store large amounts of **structured data**.
 Authenticated calls can be made against the data from inside and outside the Azure cloud.